m3data/collective-futurecrafting/_about/stewards.md

         website="https://m3data.me"
     %}
     {% include steward-bio.html
-        name="Gemma Masami Palmer"
+        name="Gemma Palmer"
         image="gemma-masami-palmer.jpg"
         location="Dharawal Country, Sydney, Australia"
-        bio="Healer and regenerative practitioner with deep roots in health science, yoga, and permaculture, Gemma focuses on connecting people with their inner healing power through the wisdom of nature.
-Drawing inspiration from pioneers in natural farming and guided by her own Japanese ancestral knowledge, she brings together holistic practices to nourish individual, community and ecological wellbeing." linkedin="gemma-p-576323224"
+        bio="Gemma is a healer and regenerative practitioner with a background in health science, permaculture, yoga, and meditation.
+Her work focuses on supporting the innate healing and growth of individuals, communities, and environments, drawing on ancestral knowledge, evidence-based practice, and a holistic understanding with mindful care.
+Gemma hopes she can make lasting positive change wherever the seed may grow." linkedin="gemma-p-576323224"
         website="https://www.gemmapalmer.au/about"
     %}